etwk/blog/content/lists/books.md

 - [ ] Toni Morrison: The Last Interview and Other Conversations
 - [ ] Song of Solomon
 - [ ] The Source of Self-Regard: Selected Essays, Speeches, and Meditations
+- [ ] Toni at Random: The Iconic Writer's Legendary Editorship (Dana A. Williams) #biography

 ### Tony Judt
 - [ ] Postwar: A History of Europe Since 1945 #must
 - [ ] The Memory Chalet #must
 - [ ] When the Facts Change: Essays, 1995-2010 #must
 - [ ] The Burden of Responsibility: Blum, Camus, Aron, and the French Twentieth Century

+### Vandana Shiva
+- [ ] Oneness vs. the 1%: Shattering Illusions, Seeding Freedom (Vandana Shiva, Kartikey Shiva)
+- [ ] Soil Not Oil: Environmental Justice in an Age of Climate Crisis
+- [ ] Terra Viva: My Life in a Biodiversity of Movements
+- [ ] Who Really Feeds the World?: The Failures of Agribusiness and the Promise of Agroecology

 ### Yuval Noah Harari
 - [ ] Nexus: A Brief History of Information Networks from the Stone Age to AI